• Level 3

 Learning Outcome

-• Explain the basics of oral suction – Know what it is, why it’s done, when and where it’s needed, and be aware of potential risks.
+• Understand oral suction basics: Know what it is, why it’s needed, when to do it, where it’s done, and the risks to be aware of.

-• Observe people needing suction or oral care safely – Spot signs of distress, step in safely when needed, and keep hygiene in mind to prevent contamination.
+• Observe safely during suction or oral care: Recognise signs of trouble, help when needed, and keep everything clean to prevent infection.

-• Understand and respect consent – Learn what consent means, how to obtain it respectfully, and handle any challenges, including cultural beliefs.
+• Understand and respect consent: Learn what consent means, how to ask for it politely, and how to deal with cultural differences.

-• Prepare and perform oral suction safely – Get the individual ready, carry out safe suctioning, solve issues if they come up, and provide care after suctioning.
+• Prepare and carry out suction safely: Get the patient ready, perform suction safely, solve any problems, and provide care after suctioning.

-This course equips you with the knowledge and skills for effective, respectful, and safe oral suction care.
+This course will give you the knowledge and skills to perform safe, respectful, and effective oral suction care.

 People also booked these additional courses: